-oline writes about lives, stories, and representations of stories of lives in media and culture, our consumption of those representations and complicity in their construction, endurance, and evolution.
+a scholar of biographical writing and writer of creative nonfiction, oline eaton writes about lives, stories, and representations of stories of lives in media and culture, our consumption of those representations and complicity in their construction, endurance, and evolution.

-her book on jackie onassis, entitled Finding Jackie: A Life Reinvented, will be published by diversion books in early 2023. it can be preordered here.
+her book on jackie onassis, entitled Finding Jackie: A Life Reinvented, will be published by diversion books in january 2023. it can be preordered here.

 please note: this is a professional non-academic academic blog. it offers dazzling analysis, premium mediocre sentences, and absolutely no income. credit for photographs is given where possible. lowercase is the house style. the daily mail is mocked with wild abandon.